 - The Challenges of User Management

 - Enterprise User Security: The Big Picture

 - About Enterprise User Security Directory Entries

-- · The Challenges of User Management

-- Enterprise User Security: The Big Picture

-- About Enterprise User Security Directory Entries

-1.1.1 The Challenges of User Management
+1.2.1 The Challenges of User Management

 Administrators must keep user information up-to-date and secure for the entire enterprise.
 This task becomes more difficult as the number of applications and users increases.
 Typically, each user has multiple accounts on different databases, which means that each user must remember multiple passwords.
 The result is too many passwords for users to remember and too many accounts for administrators to effectively manage.